camilouribebotta/visual-essays/docs/help.md

 The `data-entity` associates an element (again, anything from a word to the entire document) to an entity (person, place, organization, etc).
 Entities are identified through the use of a globally unique identifier.
 The current version of the visual essay tools assumes that entity identifiers are URIs that are resolvable in a publicly accessible knowledge graph.
 Both Wikidata and the JSTOR knowledge graph are currently supported.
 The entity identifier prefix for Wikidata is `http://www.wikidata.org/entity/`.
 The JSTOR knowledge graph prefix is `http://kg.jstor.org/entity/`.
 For both the Wikidata and JSTOR knowledge graphs a complete identifier consists of the prefix and a knowledge graph specific identifier that starts with the letter `Q` followed by one or more number, commonly referred to as a "Q" identifier or "QID".
 The `data-entity` directive requires the inclusion of a `data-qid` attribute specifying the QID of the entity.

-Wikidata is the default knowled
+Wikidata is the default knowledge graph used by the visual essay tool so it is sufficient to just use the QID as the value in the `data-qid` attribute.
+When referring to an entity in the JSTOR knowledge graph the QID re

 ### data-map